 - Salt and freshly ground pepper to taste

-First, peel and slice carrots in 3 inch pieces.
-Set on baking sheet pan, sprinkle with about 2 tablespoons olive oil and sprinkle with salt.
-Place in oven, under broiler, watching carefully and turning every 10 minutes.
-Should cook/roast in about 20 minutes.
+Peel and slice carrots into 3-inch pieces.
+Set on a baking sheet pan, sprinkle with about 2 tablespoons olive oil.
+Season with salt and pepper.
+Place in oven for 45 minutes to 1 hour until roasted and fork tender.
 Then set aside to cool.

 Pour back into saucepan and heat on low until ready to serve.

-You could try this recipe with croutons or break off a piece of crusty bread.
+You could try this recipe with Paleo croutons.
 Yum!
 I would love to hear how you like it if you try it.